jepayne1138/museum-app/README.md

   * Create a layout for the information page, more ViewControllers if necessary
   * Parse information data from API calls
   * Realm model for information
-* Exhibit ViewControllers
-  * All ExhibitViewControllers
-    * Add some kind of notification if resource is not yet downloaded
-  * ExhibitAudioController
-    * Create audio playback views

 ####QOL Changes:
 * Some kind of message if no outstanding events so not just a blank screen